Compare Pet Travel Policies Easily

 Acceptance Conditions for Animals in the Hold

-• Animals must be at least 2 months old.
+• Animals must be at least 2 months old (non-U.S. destinations).

 • Each animal's health book must be up to date.